bianca-tech/data-projects/Superstore/README.md

 Return rate analysis identifies problematic products and customers, exploring the relationship between returns and profitability.

-Visualizations are used throughout to justify conclusions and support data-driven recommendations for the Superstore to avoid bankruptcy.
+Visualizations via Tableau are used throughout to justify conclusions and support data-driven recommendations for the Superstore to avoid bankruptcy.

 My contribution to this dashboard includes the creation of the "Avg.
 Profit vs. Avg.
 Return" scatter plot.
 This visualization allows for a direct comparison of average profit and average return rates for each shipping mode (First Class, Same Day, Second Class, and Standard Class).